seanwhs/ScratchPad/Project-Refill/Design.md

 **Bottom line:**
 This system allows field staff to **safely move cylinders**, **bill customers correctly**, **print invoices on the spot**, **email them automatically**, and **always know the exact location of every cylinder**.

+Do you want me to do that next?